steedas/wksteed/content/posts/secondpost/index.md

 tags: ["welcome", "new", "about", "first"]
 ---

 I always have a messy desk.
-To fix this, I designed, assembled and coded a **four degree-of-freedom**, **half-meter workspace**, **2kg payload, 3D-printed** robot arm that can pick up objects and wipe countertops.
+To fix this, I designed, assembled and coded an open-source, **four degree-of-freedom**, **half-meter workspace**, **2kg payload, 3D-printed** robot arm that can pick up objects and wipe countertops.

 {{<youtube Ubg6Q48UfvI>}}